KnowledgeLinks/graph-utilities/README.md

 `python3 run.py languages`

-Run the following command to pull the graph of a specific resourse and save it to a ttl file
+Run the following command to pull a graph

 `python run.py graph --graphargs "{see below}"`